ynput/ayon-documentation/website/docs/manager_ftrack.md

 :::

 3. Now you can create Project hierarchy with shots, assets, tasks and others, which has [specific rules](#synchronization-rules).
 [Create Project Structure](manager_ftrack_actions.md#create-project-structure) action may help you with this step.
-4. Last step is to [synchronize](#synchronization-to-avalon-database) project to Avalon database.
+4. Last step is to [synchronize](#synchronization-to-ayon-server) project to AYON database.

 :::tip
 Turn on `auto-sync` attribute on your project in ftrack.
 That way you'll only need to synchronise the project once and all further changes will be propagated automatically.
 :::

-## Synchronization to Avalon database
+## Synchronization to AYON server
-This process describes how data from Ftrack will get into Avalon database.
+This process describes how data from Ftrack will get into AYON server.

 ### How to synchronize
-You can trigger synchronization manually using [Sync To Avalon](manager_ftrack_actions.md#sync-to-avalon) action.
+You can trigger synchronization manually using [Sync To AYON](manager_ftrack_actions.md#sync-to-ayon) action.

 Synchronization can also be automated with AYON's [event server](#event-server) and synchronization events.
-If your Ftrack is [prepared for AYON](module_ftrack.md#prepare-ftrack-for-ayon), the project should have custom attribute `Avalon auto-sync`.
+If your Ftrack is [prepared for AYON](module_ftrack.md#prepare-ftrack-for-ayon), the project should have custom attribute `AYON auto-sync`.
 Check the custom attribute to allow auto-updates with event server.

 :::tip
-Always use `Sync To Avalon` action before you enable `Avalon auto-sync`!
+Always use `Sync To AYON` action before you enable `AYON auto-sync`!
 :::

 :::important